Dan Gordon (animator): Hanna-Barbera

-Bill Hanna and Joe Barbera had been creating the classic Tom and Jerry cartoons at MGM since 1940, but by 1957 the studio’s animation division was shut down.
+Bill Hanna and Joseph Barbera had been creating the classic Tom and Jerry cartoons at MGM since 1940, but by 1957 the studio's animation division was shut down.
 In a bid to stay alive in the new TV era, Hanna and Barbera struck out on a mission to make a weekly animated television series for a fraction of their old Tom and Jerry budgets.

-Gordon jumped on board to help out at Hanna-Barbera, and (with partner Charles Shows) was soon writing and drawing storyboards for most of the episodes of those earliest, foundational H-B cartoon classics: Huckleberry Hound, Yogi Bear, Pixie & Dixie, Quick Draw McGraw, and Augie Doggie.
-Emboldened by their early success in Saturday morning, Hanna and Barbera set their sights on producing a prime-time domestic comedy with a prehistoric twist.
+Gordon immediately jumped on board to help out at Hanna-Barbera, and (with partner Charles Shows) was soon writing and drawing storyboards for most of the episodes of those earliest, foundational H-B cartoon classics: Huckleberry Hound, Yogi Bear, Pixie & Dixie, Quick Draw McGraw, and Augie Doggie.
+Huckleberry Hound became the first animated program to be honored with an Emmy Award in 1960.
+Emboldened by their early success on a Saturday morning, Hanna and Barbera set their sights on producing a prime-time domestic comedy with a prehistoric twist.
 Gordon had some experience with cartoon cavemen, having worked on the “Stone Age” series of animated shorts for Fleischer Studios back in 1940.
 Although many talented people had a part in creating what would become The Flintstones, Bill Hanna points to Gordon.
-“Now you may not get the same response from anybody else, Bill Hanna recalls,” but to me, Dan Gordon is responsible for The Flintstones.
-He came up with the basic concept of doing it with cavemen in skins.”
+“Now you may not get the same response from anybody else" Bill Hanna recalls, "but to me, Dan Gordon is responsible for The Flintstones, he came up with the basic concept of doing it with cavemen in skins.”
 And Joe Barbera recounts in his autobiography that, ”the first two Flintstones were the work of Dan Gordon and myself; I controlled the content, and Dan did the storyboards.”

-Dan Gordon continued to work for Hanna-Barbera until his death in 1970.
+Dan Gordon ultimately continued to work for Hanna-Barbera until his death in 1970.

 Death

-Gordon passed away on August 13, 1970, one month after his 68th birthday.
-Some sources state his last known location was in Fulton County, Georgia, but the legitimacy of this information is unknown.
+Gordon died on August 13, 1970, just one month after his 68th birthday in Fulton County, Georgia.
+He is buried in Arlington Memorial Park, in Sandy Springs, Georgia.

 His wife, Margaret Hannon, died at the age of 39 in 1946 from brain cancer.
 Dan and Margaret had three sons.
-Son, Kevin, died in a house fire in Malibu, in 1965.
-Son, Michael, died in 1965 in car accident in Los Angeles.
-Son, Donal, died in 1994 from cancer in Seattle.
+The first son, Kevin, who also worked at Hanna-Barbera, died in a house fire in Malibu, in 1965.
+His second son, Michael, died in 1965 in car accident in Los Angeles.
+His third son, Donal, died in 1994 from cancer in Seattle.
 Dan Gordon died of liver disease while in a nursing home in Atlanta, GA in 1970.
-Dan had five grandchildren from son Donal and wife, Frances.
+Dan had five grandchildren from his second son Donal and wife, Frances.
 This information is cited by his granddaughter.